Mappy/Leaflet-active-area/README.md

 Then, the map will center itself in the center of that DIV when calling setView, setZoom, fitBounds, etc.

+If your need to re-center the map automatically, pass 'true' as second argument :

+    map.setActiveArea('activeArea', true, true);

+Pass true as 3rd argument to animate the pan (default = false)

 ## Contribute

 To run tests, you’ll need to install npm and bower libraries :